zxstim/ksl-castle-raids/README.md

 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
 If you can drain the `GEM` NFT inside the smart contract, you have successfully raided the enemy vault.

 ### `BanditFort.sol`
 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
-If you can break the contract so that nobody can be `banditLord`, you have successfully eliminated an enemy clan.
+If you can break the contract so that nobody else can be `banditLord`, you have successfully eliminated an enemy clan.

 ### `CastleMap.sol`
-To make it easy to find, our scouts have reported back with a smart contract storing all the maps.
+To make it easy to find, our scouts have reported back with a smart contract storing addresses of all the trasuries, vaults and forts.

+### ABIs
+Included in this attack kit, you can find the relevant ABIs to be used in your attack.

 ## Prizes
 After completion, ask one of the Kaia team members at the KSL for your rewards.

+## Submission guidelines
+1. Please go to this link:

 ## Castle map address